AcunatomyConditionsAnkle & Foot Pain

 It doesn't have to be.

-If stretching and orthotics haven't resolved it, the source is upstream.
+If stretching and orthotics haven't resolved it, the problem starts higher up.

 Sharp pain in the heel or arch with first steps in the morning